darwintantuco/notes/src/content/elixir/structs.md

 built on top of maps that provide compile checks and default values

-take the name of the module they are define in
+take the name of the module they are defined

 ```elixir
 defmodule User do